braunku/pfc-provisioning-tool/README.md

   <a href="docker gif"><img src=docker-menu.png></a>
 </h1>

-An open source Provisioning Utility for WAGO PFC controllers.
+An open-source provisioning utility for WAGO PFC controllers.

 This project is still in beta - please use at your own risk and post any bugs to [issues](https://https://github.com/braunku/pfc-provisioning-tool/issues)
 <br>